Space-Efficient Graph Kernelizations: Feedback Vertex Set

-To check for Basic Rule 2 we have to additionally follow degree-2 chains.
-Since a chain can consists of $\Theta(n)$ vertices, this increases the running time by a factor of $n$, resulting in a total running time of $O(n^4 k \log k)$ for Basic Rule 2. \end{proof}} \journal{\proofSpaceBasicRules}
+To check for the Chain Rule we have to additionally follow degree-2 chains.
+Since a chain can consists of $\Theta(n)$ vertices, this increases the running time by a factor of $n$, resulting in a total running time of $O(n^5 k \log k)$ for the Chain Rule. \end{proof}

-By using $O(k \log n)$ bits, they also showed how to find a cycle of $2k$ vertices.
-To realize the flower rule we need to run along up to $k + 1$ cycles and check if they intersect at vertices other than~$v$.
-If the given graph is reduced with respect to Basic Rule 1 and 2 and does not contain vertices with self-loops, then it can be guaranteed that the smallest cycle is of length at most $2k$ (maximum girth of $G$ with minimum degree~3~\cite{DowneyF99}), but the remaining $k$ cycles may have $\omega(\poly(k))$ vertices, so it seems to be hard to find and verify a flower with $O(\poly(k) \log n)$ bits.
-Iwata does not use the Flower Rule.
-Instead he uses a so-called {\em $s$-cycle cover reduction}~\cite[Section 3]{Iwata17} where we have to know which edges incident to $s$ are bridges in the graph.
-(For space bounds to find bridges, recall Section 3.)
-Therefore, our approach is to use neither a $v$-flower nor an $s$-cycle.